spoonboy-io/dozer/README.md

 create an additional user with SELECT privileges on the `process` and `process_type` tables.

 A `mysql.env` file should be created in the same directory as the application from which the database user configuration will be read.
-The following example shows the environment variables used by Dozer:
+The following example shows the environment variables used by Dozer which should be included in `mysql.env`:

 ```bash
 ## MySQL Config